4RN1/sport-store-website/README.md

 * Category pages: All Products, Sportswear, Shoes, Equipment.
 * Product details page with **PayPal sandbox payment** for each product.
 * PayPal button is **disabled if the product is out of stock**.
-* Prices are displayed in GEL, payments are processed in USD via PayPal sandbox.
+* Prices are displayed in USD, payments are processed in USD via PayPal sandbox.

 ---